deepakdubey8756/simple-bloging-application/Readme.md

-# roketrakoon a simple tech blog
+# AutoBots a simple tech blog
 A simple bloging website made using `django`, and other stacks..

 # Features